Dirk Riehle's Industry and Research Publications

 Abstract: Microservices are an architectural style in which each service typically provides the complete stack of functions from a user or application programming interface through a domain model all the way to storage for that model.
 As a consequence, querying conjunct data from different microservices becomes a non-trivial engineering task.
 In this article, we review…

-• How UML is Actually Used (if it is Used)
+• How UML is actually used (if it is used)

 When I started our software architecture course about eight years ago, I was happy to find out about a book series on the architecture of open source applications.
 I was thrilled: Not only code, but architecture descriptions!
 I expected great material for my course.
 Sadly, I had to realize that none of the chapters in…